SModelS/smodels-utils/README.rst

 **Welcome to the smodels-utils repository**

 This is a repository to store and preserve codes and data *around* smodels that are not actual part of smodels-proper.
-<span style="color:red">DISCLAIMER:</span> the code in this repository is public but not published and comes with no guarantees.
+:red:`DISCLAIMER` the code in this repository is public but not published and comes with no guarantees.
 Your mileage may vary!

 Among the tools in this repository you will find: